chinmay0524/chinmay0524/README.md

 > _"True growth comes when we leave our comfort zones and embrace the unknown."_

-With a growth mindset, I’m constantly seeking new ways to push the boundaries of data analytics and business analysis.
-My current focus areas are:
+With a growth mindset, my current focus areas are:

-- Enhancing skills in **Advanced SQL Window Functions**
+- Deepening practical ML and neural network methods
-- Developing **3D Interactive Visuals** for Data Storytelling
+- Strengthening NLP and text-based modelling
-- Diving deeper into **Predictive Analytics & Forecasting**
+- Developing clean, ethical and reproducible AI projects

 ---